-Located on the edge of the south Pennines between the vibrant urban hubs of Manchester and Leeds, Rochdale sits amidst Manchester, Oldham, Bury, Rossendale and Calderdale.
+Located on the edge of the south Pennines between the vibrant urban hubs of Manchester and Leeds, Rochdale has boundaries with Manchester, Oldham, Bury, Rossendale and Calderdale.

 With easy access to three major motorways - the M62, M60 and M66 - Rochdale is only twelve miles from Manchester city centre and can be easily reached from Manchester Airport.
-Because of its good links with the regional centre it is in a position to both contribute to and benefit from the economy of the Manchester City Region.
+Because of its good links with the regional centre it is in a position to both contribute to and benefit from the economy of the Manchester City Region (see Map 1 under policy SP1).

 It comprises four distinct townships, Rochdale, Middleton, Heywood and Pennines, each with their own character and opportunities.
 The north and eastern part of the borough, including north Rochdale and Littleborough has a distinctive Pennine and semi rural character being situated on the edge of the south Pennine hills.
 The more densely populated areas in the southern part of the Borough straddling the M62 are more typically urban but set within attractive countryside.